abdullin/lokad-data-platform/Platform.Core/ReadMe.md

 ﻿## Platform.Core

-Core library for DataPlatform, which also acts as a storage client.
+Core library for the Lokad Data Platform, which also acts as a storage client.